iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 - iterative is a process-oriented approach, agile is a customer-focused approach
 - each iteration in iterative is called a iteration, in agile is called a sprint

-An iterative development the system is grown organically.
+In iterative development, the system is grown organically.
 - True

-In an iterative development, an iteration suually lasts about 6 weeks
+In an iterative development, an iteration usually lasts about 6 weeks
-- False, An iteration lasts a fixed period of time, usually two to four weeks
+- False, usually 2-4 weeks

 Usually the final step in a given iteration is to deploy part of the system
-- False, it is Evaluation & Review in iterative development
+- False, it is Evaluation & Review

 An iteration normally only includes three or four of the core processes.
 - False, it is always 5 in iterative development